Loading…

 GODEEPER: Want the full buying and availability picture?
 The where-to-buy guide covers pre-orders and retailers.
 OP-16 Where to Buy & Pre-Order Guide

-Because Japan released two weeks earlier, the Japanese secondary market is a live preview of where English prices may land.
-The Admiral Manga Rare chase, the headline of the set, already played out in Japan: Sakazuki (Akainu) reached around 500,000 JPY at the high end and Kuzan (Aokiji) pushed past 400,000 JPY, with Japanese boxes drying up at retail almost immediately.
+Because Japan released two weeks earlier, the Japanese secondary market previewed where the English chase would head before EN players had a settled price to look at.
+The Admiral Manga Rare chase, the headline of the set, played out in Japan first: Sakazuki (Akainu) reached around 500,000 JPY at the high end and Kuzan (Aokiji) pushed past 400,000 JPY, with Japanese boxes drying up at retail almost immediately.

 About the author